Bonennult/Deep-MIML-Network/README.md

 ## Learning to Separate Object Sounds by Watching Unlabeled Video

 ### useful files
-1. `preprocess.ipnb` : Pre-process dataset for train and test
+1. `preprocess.ipynb` : Pre-process dataset for train and test
+2. `util/preprocess.py` : contains pre-process functions dataset for train and test, used in `train.py` and `test.py`
-2. `feat_extrator` : contains classfication and location funtions, used in `preprocess.ipynb`
+3. `util/feat_extrator.py` : contains classfication and location funtions, used in `preprocess.ipynb` and `preprocess.py`
-3. `train.py` : file to train
+4. `train.py` : file to train
-4. `test.py` : file to test
+5. `test.py` : file to test
-5. `train` : script to train
+6. `train` : script to train on linux
+7. `train.bat` : script to train on windows
-6. `test` : script to test
+8. `test` : script to test on linux
+9. `test.bat` : script to test on windows
-7. `tsbd.bat` : script to see train log, double click to run on windows
+10. `tsbd.bat` : script to see train log, double click to run on windows
-8. `gen_dataset.ipynb` : nouse now
+11. `gen_dataset.ipynb` : nouse now

 ### useful command
-Use the following command to train the deep MIML network:
+Use the following command to **train** the deep MIML network:
 ```
 python train.py --dataset_root path_of_train_dataset \
   --name deepMIML --checkpoints_dir checkpoints \